andrei-stoica26/CSOA/README.md

 # CSOA
 Cell Set Overlap Analysis (CSOA) is a tool for calculating per-cell gene signature scores in a scRNA-seq dataset.

-For each signature gene, CSOA constructs a set consisting of cells highly expressing the gene.
+CSOA constructs a set for each gene in the signature, consisting of the cells that highly express the gene.
 Next, all overlaps of pairs of cell sets are computed, ranked, filtered and scored.
-The CSOA per-cell score is calculated by summing up, over all top cell set overlaps, the product of the overlap score and the min-max-normalized expression of each of the two genes.
+The CSOA per-cell score is calculated by summing up all products of the overlap scores and the min-max-normalized expression of the two involved genes.

 ## Installation